Course Overview

 This session will focus on the complex challenges of providing safe and efficient ways for Prince George’s County residents to get to their various destinations regardless of whether they choose to walk, bike, drive, or take public transportation.
 Guest speakers will introduce the role of transportation planners and highlight recent efforts to increase safety in Prince George’s County.

-Session 7: Final Project Presentations & Graduation (in person, location TBD)
+Session 7: Final Project Presentations

 Ready to join us?